Thursday 24 May, 22:30

 I started by going into the main university hall, which had a big auditorium and impressive lobby area.

 Then I went to the cathedral.
 It’s a huge medieval church, built between the mid-13th and early 15th centuries.
 There was a big fire in Uppsala in 1702, which damaged the original roof and towers and interior, but the basic structure remains, with the addition of two tall spires and a spruced-up interior.
-Carl Linnaeus is buried there, as is Gustav Vasa, the national hero of Sweden.
-My favorite sculpture in the cathedral is a 2005 piece by Anders Widoff called “Maria (The Return).”
+Carl Linnaeus’ grave is there, as is Gustav Vasa’s, the national hero of Sweden.
+My favorite sculpture in the cathedral is “Maria (The Return),” a 2005 piece by Anders Widoff.
 I’ll post photos when I get back.

 Then I went to the Museum Gustavianum, the oldest building in the university, which has two main attractions: an anatomical theatre where students and guests could watch dissections, along with some gruesome relics from said dissections, and the Augsburg Art Cabinet, a piece of furniture that took six years to build in the late 1620s/early 1630s.
 It was built to contain more than 1000 tiny objects of art and science and live in the first half of the 17th century.
 The objects from the cabinet are on display in various cases, and an interactive computer program allows you to locate the objects and see where they were stored in the cabinet.
 Fascinating stuff.